 I will assume that you are mostly interested in a flat bottom skiff as you want to compare it to a Jon boat, which always has a flat bottom.

 However, you should be aware that there are semi-v skiffs that perform a similar function to a mod-v Jon boat except they are much better at it.

-Punting a skiff (video)
+Punting a skiff with a pole (video)